Economics and Statistics Administration (ESA), Department of Commerce.

 Notice of Request for Nominations to the CDAC.

 The Secretary of Commerce is requesting nomination of individuals to the Commerce Data Advisory Council.
 The Secretary will consider nominations received in response to this notice, as well as from other sources.
 The SUPPLEMENTARY INFORMATION section of this notice provides committee and membership criterial.

-The Economics and Statistics Administration must receive nominations of members by midnight December 16, 2016.
+The Economics and Statistics Administration must receive nominations for members by midnight December 1, 2016.

 Please submit nominations to the email account DataAdvisoryCouncil@doc.gov, this account is specifically set up to receive Data Advisory Council applications.
 Nominations may also be submitted by postal delivery to Burton Reist, Director of External Affairs, Economics and Statistics Administration/DFO CDAC, Department of Commerce, 1401 Constitution Avenue NW., Washington, DC 20230.

 FOR FURTHER INFORMATION CONTACT: